Getting Married in Germany

 If there is to be a more traditional wedding it must take place after the civil ceremony.
 Germany has many magnificent cathedrals, palaces and castles that offer wedding arrangements.
 There are agencies in most larger cities that will rent out the clothing necessary for the wedding; not only for the groom and ushers, but also, what was once but rarely seen in America, for the bride and bridesmaids.
 Wedding coaches, drawn by four white horses, are also available as well as antique cars, limousines and the like.

-There are currently some differences in how the tax code is applied to same-sex couples and how inheritances are taxed.
-But, these issues are in the courts and may be resolved soon.
-It should be noted that same-sex marriages that are officially recognized in other countries, they are also recognized as legal civil partnerships in Germany.
+It should be noted that same-sex marriages that are officially recognized in other countries, are also recognized as legal marriages in Germany.